luapower/luapower-all/nw.md

 #### `app:sleep(seconds)`

 Sleep without blocking from inside a function that was run via app:run().
-While the function is sleeping (can you say "coroutine"?), other timers and events continue to be processed.
+While the function is sleeping, other timers and events continue to be processed.

 This is poor man's multi-threading based on timers and coroutines.
 It can be used to create complex temporal sequences (eg. animation)